vuhn/go-app-sample/README.md

 # Sample Go Application

-This is a sample go application based on clean architecture idea.
+This is a sample go application based on ddd idea.